httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 priority parameters is encoded as a Structured Fields Dictionary (see
 {{Section 3.2 of STRUCTURED-FIELDS}}).

-This document defines the urgency(`u`) and incremental(`i`) priority parameters.
+This document defines the urgency (`u`) and incremental (`i`) priority parameters.
 When receiving an HTTP request that does not carry these priority parameters, a server SHOULD act as if their default values were specified.

 An intermediary can combine signals from requests and responses that it forwards.
 Note that omission of priority parameters in responses is handled differently from omission in requests; see {{merging}}.

-Receivers parse the Dictionary as defined in {{Section 4.2 of STRUCTURED-FIELDS}}.
+Receivers parse the Dictionary as described in {{Section 4.2 of STRUCTURED-FIELDS}}.
 Where the Dictionary is successfully parsed, this document places the additional requirement that unknown priority parameters, priority parameters with out-of-range values, or values of unexpected types MUST be